 The Department of Agriculture, Fisheries and Forestry issues certification for the European Union (EU) and United Kingdom (UK) high quality beef (HQB) and the EU Grain-fed Beef tariff rate quotas (TRQ).

-Australian exporters can export specific quantities of eligible products to the EU at reduced or zero tariff rates through these quotas.
+Australian exporters can export specific quantities of eligible product to the EU and UK at reduced or zero tariff rates through these quotas.

-- Both quotas operate on an Australian financial year basis: 1 July to 30 June.
+- Access volumes for these quotas are administered on an annual basis - in line with the Australian financial year: 1 July to 30 June.

 Key dates to remember